Pepperdine University Scholarships (2025–2026)

 Can I stack merit with outside awards?

-Yes, but institutional merit only applies to tuition and is not refundable.
-Outside/private scholarships can stack, though total aid cannot exceed cost of attendance.
+Yes, but merit is only for tuition and total aid cannot exceed cost of attendance.

 What happens if my GPA falls below the requirement?